My Significant Other Has Control Issues: What Do I Do?

 Financial & Career Control

 In domestic violence, gaining control over all of the finances is quite common, and abusers will try to have the power over each and every cent.
 They could also try to limit your opportunities, such as finding a job or continuing your education so that you can find a better one because it will allow you to have more autonomy.
+This dependence can lead you to deal with an unhealthy environment and unnecessary stress.

-Control freaks can use gaslighting to manipulate you into doubting yourself and start to question what is true or not, even if you have the facts, and you are in the right.
+People with controlling behavior can use gaslighting to manipulate you into doubting yourself and start to question what is true or not, even if you have the facts, and you are in the right.
 Nonetheless, gaslighting techniques can be so powerful, which is why abusers can use it to control others psychologically.

 What To Do If You Have a Controlling Partner